Friday, 5 August 2011

 The Dedication of St. Mary of the Snows

-This delightful feast is of greater-double rite and commemorates the dedication of the Basilica of St. Mary Major or Santa Maria Maggiore in Rome.
+This feast of the Dedication of St. Mary of the Snows is of greater-double rite and commemorates the dedication of the Basilica of St. Mary Major or Santa Maria Maggiore in Rome.
 Popular tradition has it that a miraculous fall of snow delineated the original ground plan of the church that was dedicated during the pontificate of Liberius.
 The feast appears in the Martyrologium Hieronymianum.
 In the late Middle Ages it appears in Radolfo di Rivo's Liber de officis Ecclesiasticis as a feast particular to the Diocese of Rome.
 Pius V made it a double feast in the 1568 Breviary and Clement VIII raised it to a greater double thirty or so years later.

 The feast began with Vespers yesterday afternoon.
 The antiphons Dum esset Rex etc were sung with the psalms of first Vespers from the Common of feasts of the BVM.
 The Office hymn is Ave, maris stella.
 A commemoration was sung of the preceding Office of St. Dominic.
 At Compline Te lucis was sung to the melody of hymns in honour of the Incarnation with the Doxology Jesu tibi sit gloria, Qui natus es de Virgine etc.

 At Mattins the Office is again taken from the Common with the exception of the lessons in the second nocturn.
 In the first nocturn the lessons are Ego sapientia from the Proverbs of Solomon.
 In the second nocturn the lessons are proper to the feast and found in the Breviary on August 5th.
 In the third nocturn the lessons for the homily on St. Luke's Gospel are again from the Common, taken from the writings of the Venerable Bede.
 At Lauds the antiphons Dum esset Rex etc are sung with the Dominical psalms.